fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 The Hardcaml code can be built by calling `dune build`, which will also cause the top level Verilog to be generated in `fpga/krnl_msm_pippenger/krnl_msm_pippenger.v`.
-We also provide a dune target for generating an md5sum `fpga/krnl_msm_pippenger/rtl_checksum.md5` of the Verilog expected, so that if changes to the Hardcaml source are made that modify the Verilog (which is not checked into the repo), the rtl-checksum will show a difference.
+We also provide a dune target for generating a md5sum `fpga/krnl_msm_pippenger/rtl_checksum.md5` of the Verilog expected, so that if changes to the Hardcaml source are made that modify the Verilog (which is not checked into the repo), the rtl-checksum would show a difference.

 ### Simulations in Hardcaml